 Major Game engines supported by Vulkan:

-Now almost all the games are going to come with both direct x and ‘Vulkan’ support.
+Now almost all the games are going to come with both DirectX and ‘Vulkan’ support.
 As both API’s have their own advantages over the hardware.
-‘Vulkan‘ will grow much more in the Android platform and direct x will continue to capture windows domination.
+‘Vulkan‘ will grow much more in the Android platform and Emulators and DirectX will continue to dominate the Windows platform.

 1) Microsoft is the whole and sole company that designs and develops DirectX APIs and not to mention underlying drivers.
 Whereas OpenGL is maintained by Khronos.
 Underlying drivers are developed by individual vendors like Nvidia.

-2) Microsoft is a profit making organization but Khronos is not (It is Open Source).
+2) Microsoft is a profit-making organization but Khronos is an Open Source Organisation.

 3) OpenGL has a subset known as OpenGL ES targetted at Embedded devices.
 Right now it is the most widely accepted graphics standard for Embedded devices.
 OpenGL wins over DirectX here.